 What they don’t realize is that shared hosts usually function on a cross-selling or up-selling model.
 Customers have to pay additional charges, even for basic features that should ideally be included with all plans.
 Eventually, people end up paying much more than the $5 tag they fell for.

 Moreover, shared hosting often overcrowds servers by hosting multiple websites on them.
 This makes websites more vulnerable to web security threats, downtime, and low site speed.
 Especially during the holiday season.

-It’s advised that you choose your host carefully.
-Find out all the features and perks that are included in your plan before making a decision.
+Choose your host carefully.
+Find out all the features and perks that are in your plan before making a decision.
 Many times, shared hosting services charge extra for fixing server-side issues.